patclaffey/patclaffey.github.io/_posts/2015-5-10-posting_first_blog.md

 I have been quite happy to learn MarkDown - I cannot imagine any easier and more intuitive way of formating text files.
 Looks like my experience of using MarkDown will be the subject of a future blog.
 {%  endcomment %}

-{% comment %}
-you have to set up a local development environment, install dependencies and figure out Jekyll’s build process.
-{% endcomment %}